 - Gather your materials.
 You will need some food coloring, milk, a paint brush, waffles (lightly toasted), and an Easter egg cookie cutter.

-- Mix your food coloring with a splash of milk, you don’t need much!
+- Mix your food coloring with a splash of milk.
+Remember, you don’t need much!

 - Cut the waffle into the shape of the egg.